Maine Anti-Slavery Society constitution, ca. 1833

 Click on the image to zoom.
 Click and drag your mouse over the image to move it left or right.
 Use the small navigation window to select the area you wish to zoom on.

-The Maine Anti-Slavery Society was founded by October 1834.
-This is the constitution for the society with signatures of its members.
+The Maine Anti-Slavery Society was founded in May 1833.
+While this constitution is undated, it is probably from 1833.
+It contains signatures of the group's members members.
 The constitution states that the society will "encourage & promote the intellectual, moral & religious improvement of the free people of color, & by correcting prevailing & wicked prejudices, endeavor to obtain for them, as well as the enslaved, an equality with the whites in civil, intellectual & religious privileges; but will never countenance the oppressed in vindicating their rights by physical force."